 See Ancient Athens

-There is no way you can miss climbing the scared elevated rock of the Acropolis, with its stunning modern museum and the surrounding archaeological areas.
+No Athens guide is complete without the big hitters.
+There is no way you can miss climbing the sacred elevated rock of the Acropolis, with its stunning modern museum and the surrounding archaeological areas.
 The ancient structure of the Parthenon may gloriously sit atop this hill overlooking the city as a reminder of it.

 - Acropolis of Athens (including north and south Slopes)